Guidance for food businesses

 We currently have two dates available for a full RSPH level 2 award in food hygiene.

-- Monday 19 February 2018 in Shrewsbury (venue to be confirmed)
+- 19 February 2018 - The University Centre in Shrewsbury

 To make a booking please call 0345 678 9067 or email email@example.com